smmr-software/mabel/README.md

 ## Prerequisites

-- A [Nerd Font] installed and enabled in your terminal.
+- A [Nerd Font] installed and enabled in your terminal

 ## Install